-Overall, Staff is supportive of the grouping of buildings on the park site to allow for preservation of larger open spaces on the interior.
-Staff finds the location of the buildings on the site to be well considered, though Staff would ask for the landscape plans to endeavor to minimize the impact of the structures on the park viewshed.
-Staff finds the building materials to be compatible with each other and with adjacent buildings, aesthetically and structurally durable and low maintenance.
-Staff further finds that the proposal is consistent with the recommendations of the Urban Design Guidelines and Master Plan.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant conceptual approval, with the following conditions:
+Overall, the Committee is supportive of the grouping of buildings on the park site to allow for preservation of larger open spaces on the interior.
+The Committee finds the location of the buildings on the site to be well considered, though they ask for the landscape plans to endeavor to minimize the impact of the structures on the park viewshed.
+The Committee finds the building materials to be compatible with each other and with adjacent buildings, aesthetically and structurally durable and low maintenance.
+The Committee further finds that the proposal is consistent with the recommendations of the Urban Design Guidelines and Master Plan.
+Therefore, the Urban Design Committee recommends that the Planning Commission grant conceptual approval, with the following conditions:

-• That the applicant completes the Spottswood Road closing and new access drive land dedication process prior to final consideration of the entrance road portion of the project.
+That the applicant completes the Spottswood Road closing and new access drive land dedication process prior to final consideration of the entrance road portion of the project.

-- That the final plans include detailed architectural plans and renderings for each building, indicating dimensions, building materials and finishes. - That the applicant considers providing windows in the north façade of the new classroom building instead of the current blank façade. - That the final plans include a landscaping plan and schedule showing plant species, quantity, location and size at the time of installation. - That the landscaping plan seeks to utilize native, non-invasive species where possible. - That the final plans include a lighting plan, showing make, model and finish for any light pole and fixture, as well as fixture light source and color temperature. - That the applicant considers providing prominent bicycle parking in the vicinity of the vehicle parking lot.
+- That the final plans include detailed architectural plans and renderings for each building, indicating dimensions, building materials and finishes. - That the applicant considers providing windows in the north façade of the new classroom building instead of the current blank façade. - That the final plans include a landscaping plan and schedule showing plant species, quantity, location and size at the time of installation. - That the landscaping plan seeks to utilize native, non-invasive species where possible. - That the final plans include a lighting plan, showing make, model and finish for any light pole and fixture, as well as fixture light source and color temperature. - That the applicant considers providing prominent bicycle parking in the vicinity of the vehicle parking lot. - That the applicant considers the provision of an electric vehicle charging station in the parking lot.